 “At the right the painting of Lopen Pema and his two consorts as the main painting with the paintings of Vajradhara, Choejye Tsangpa, Zhabdrung, Dragpo Phurshamchen, Je Rinpoche, Jetsuen Tenzin, Palgoen Chagzhipa, Leygoen.
-At the left the main painting of Hayagriva with the paintings of Amitabha, Vajrasattava, the seven successive Buddhas, sixteen Arhats, Dorji Phagmo, Mithrugpa, Dorji Rabgye, Rinchen Zangpo, Drukpa Kinleg, Phajo and his sons, Ngagwang Tenzin, Tsewang Tenzin, Lhamo, Namsey, Tsen and Bagyoedpa and over the door the painting of eight main Bodhisattavas are done by Sumthrang Choejye and his pupils,” Je Ngawang Lhuendrup writes (Pg 220 or Eng Pg no. 00441 TBRC image).
+At the left the main painting of Hayagriva with the paintings of Amitabha, Vajrasattava, the seven successive Buddhas, sixteen Arhats, Dorji Phagmo, Mithrugpa, Dorji Rabgye, Rinchen Zangpo, Drukpa Kinleg, Phajo and his sons, Ngagwang Tenzin, Tsewang Tenzin, Lhamo, Namsey, Tsen and Bagyoedpa and over the door the painting of eight main Bodhisattavas are done by Sumthrang Choejye and his pupils,” Je Ngawang Lhuendrup writes (Pg 220 or Eng Pg no. 00441 TBRC image: My own loose translation).

-The Sumthrang Choejye mentioned above was probably the Penchen Ngagwang Sonam who was the younger brother of the 16th Sumthrang Chojey Pema Choerab.
+The Sumthrang Choeje mentioned above was probably the Penchen Ngagwang Sonam who was the younger brother of the 16th Sumthrang Chojey Pema Choerab.
 Pema Choerab was born in 1627 therefore Penchen Ngawang Sonam should probably be born few years later after his elder brother.
 The year therefore fits well with the year of Tango’s construction in 1688 corresponding to Earth Dragon year of the 12th Rabjung.
 However the article in CBS coordinates 1689 as the corresponding year to Earth Dragon year of the 12th rabjung.